liborty/TokenCrypt/README.md

 Should the association between them be later lost or forgotten or one of them be lost entirely, then it will not be possible to reconstruct the original data!
 Therefore, it is recommended to record the chosen output names and to store them in a safe place, before ever deleting the original data.
 While using TokenCrypt as a local archiving and backup tool, the original data will normally be kept in place.

+Also, before deleting any data, check that you have not forgotten to apply the recurse option `-r`, as in that case all the subdirectories will be missing from the archive.

 The encrypted archive file is just meaningless random data and thus can be stored anywhere, even 'on the cloud'.
 The same applies to the keys archive file.
 The critical part is to prevent a potential eavesdropper from matching up those two files, as that is the only way to decrypt them.
 That is why they are not given related names automatically.
 Normally, the user should choose unrelated paths/names for them and keep them in separate places.
 Same as with public and private keys in assymetric encryption.

 ## Introduction